pingcap/docs-cn/tiflash/tiflash-configuration.md

     pd_addr = PD service address. # Multiple addresses are separated with commas.
 [status]
     metrics_port = The port through which Prometheus pulls metrics information.
+[profiles]
+[profiles.default]
+    dt_enable_logical_split = true # The default value is `true`.
+This parameter determines whether the segment of DeltaTree Storage Engine uses logical split.
+Using the logical split can reduce the write amplification, and improve the write speed.
+However, these are at the cost of disk space waste. max_memory_usage_for_all_queries = 0 # The memory usage limit of the generated intermediate data when queries are executed.
+The default value is `0` (in bytes), which means no limit.
 ```

 ### Configure the `tiflash-learner.toml` file